pedroamarall/rest-builder/git/README.md

 	1. Login to GitHub.
 Go to ***Settings***.
 Go to ***SSH and GPG keys***.

 	1. Configure a new SSH key.
 The title can be anything you want it to be.
 The key should contain the public value in ***~/id_rsa.pub*** and not the private value in ***~/id_rsa***.

+## SmartGit

+1. Launch SmartGit.

+1. This tool is very useful for comparing code changed in pull requests.